 I recently received my mail-in ballot for the special election to fill the vacancy for Alaska’s Congressional seat.
 To better inform folks outside of Alaska, our only Congressman, Don Young, passed away on March 18th, 2022.
 This special election is open to anyone.
-There is no party primary election.
+There is no primary election.
 The result was 48 people filing for the post.

 As I gazed across this list, my first instinct was to see who I recognized on the list.
 This is, unfortunately, how a lot of Americans vote.
 They don’t bury themselves in the news, read uncounted articles or analyze specific issues.
 So name recognition has always been an important factor in a political race.
 I would not call myself intensely aware of Alaskan politics.
 I am rather well-informed, but I don’t routinely read Alaskan newspapers.
 I do not have access to broadcast TV.
 What I pick up about politics is through the Internet and personal interaction.